Monday, July 06, 2009

 South Honey Creek Drive and West Honey Creek Parkway

-Originally known as HONEY CREEK SQUARE, the single-level complex was centered on a 52 acre site, 2.2 miles south of the urban core.
-At the time, the mall was within the confines of Vigo County's Honey Creek Township.
+Plans for Terre Haute's first -and only- shopping mall were formally announced in August 1966.
+A single-level complex was to be built on a 52-acre site, located 2.2 miles south of downtown Terre Haute.
+At the time, the parcel was within Vigo County's Honey Creek Township.

-Department store rebrandings commenced in 1989, when Dayton-based Elder-Beerman moved into the Meis space.
-In 1998, Fairfield, Ohio-based Mercantile Stores, which owned the two Roots locations, was acquired by Dillard's.
+Anchor store rebrandings commenced on August 13, 1989, when Dayton-based Elder-Beerman assumed the mall's Meis location.
+In August 1998, Fairfield, Ohio-based Mercantile Stores, which owned the two Root Store locations, was acquired by Dillard's.
+The Little Rock retailer sold the Roots division to May Company, who rebannered the Root Store under their L.S.
+Ayres brand.
+The HONEY CREEK location was "Macy-ated" on September 9, 2006.

 Sources: